sajjalf23/AI-image-generator/README.md

 # 🧠 AI Image Generator 🎨

-This is a AI-powered image generation web app built using **React** and powered by **Stability AI** or other image generation APIs like **Hugging Face**.
+This is a AI-powered image generation web app built using **React** and powered by **Stability AI**.
 Enter a prompt, choose your desired settings, and watch your imagination come to life as AI generates unique images for you.

 ## 🚀 Features